bitshifter/bitshifter.github.io/_drafts/introducing_glam_and_mathbench.md

 To determine if I actually did have 100% test coverage I've been using a cargo plugin called [`tarpaulin`].
-It only supports **x86_64** processors running Linux and does give some false positives, but it's been pretty good for my needs.
+It only supports **x86_64** processors running Linux and does give some false negatives, but it's been pretty good for my needs.
 I have it integrated into my [`travis-ci`] build and posting results to [`coveralls.io`].

+According to `coveralls.io` `glam` has 87% test covereage, I think the real figure is probably a bit higher due to `tarpaulin` reporting some lines being untested when they actually are.

 ## Performance